Machine Intelligence and Human Stupidity (The Turing Test Revisited)

 (And this became a chapter in "Demystifying Machine Intelligence")

 - The Turing Test asks when can we say that a machine has become as intelligent as humans.

-- The Turing Test is about humans as much as it is about the machine because it can be equivalently be formulated as: when can as way that humans have become less intelligent than a machine?
+- The Turing Test is about humans as much as it is about the machine because it can be equivalently be formulated as: when can we say that humans have become less intelligent than a machine?

 - The Turing Test cannot be abstracted from a sociological context.
 Whenever one separates sociology and technology, one misses the point.

-- The implicit assumption was that it takes a smarter machine.
+- The original idea was that it takes a smarter machine.

-- But there's another way to pass the Turing test: make dumber humans.
+- But there's another way to pass the Turing test and reach the Turing Point: make dumber humans.